Authorities confiscate passport of man who last saw missing student Sudiksha Konanki

 CNN has contacted Riibe’s family attorney for comment.

-Konanki, 20, disappeared from the beach of the Riu República Hotel in Punta Cana while on spring break.
+Konanki, 20, disappeared from the beach of the Riu República Hotel in Punta Cana while on spring break with a group of friends, prompting an intensive search of land, air and sea that has involved authorities from the US, the Dominican Republic and India, where the student was born.

+Surveillance video shows Konanki leaving the hotel lobby with a group of friends at approximately 4:15 am on March 6, a source close to the investigation told CNN.

 Riibe told prosecutors he and Konanki were hit by an intense wave and were swept out to sea, according to Dominican news station Noticias SIN.

-Note: Correction: an earlier version of this story misspelled the last name of Joshua Steven Riibe.